Jun 15, 2018

-It’s 1am in New York City and after a night out on the town, you’re ready to hop in a cab and head home.
+It’s 1:00 am in New York City.
+After a night out on the town, you’re ready to hop in a cab and head home.
 There’s just one thing standing in your way: you’re hungry.
-Fortunately you’re in NYC, the city that never sleeps and, subsequently, never stops eating either.
+Fortunately, you’re in NYC,the city that never sleeps and never stops eating either.
 You’re never more than a few blocks away from a late-night eatery or 24-hour restaurant, whether you’re craving hot dogs and fries or pierogis and cabbage soup.
 Calories don’t count after midnight anyway, right?

-Here are 10 of the best spots for late-night eats in NYC.
+Here are 10 of the best spots for late-night eats around NYC.

 This swanky take on the classic diner is open 24 hours a day, attracting people-watchers by day and club-goers by night.
 Cafeteria serves American comfort food with a modern twist, like mac and cheese spring rolls with smoked gouda dipping sauce.
-Breakfast is available all day, allowing you to enjoy eggs, waffles, pancakes and more whether it’s 2pm or 2am.
-The “Mac Attack,” a sampling of all three of Cafeteria’s gourmet mac and cheeses, is a popular menu item.
+Breakfast is available all day, allowing you to enjoy eggs, waffles, pancakes and more whether it’s 2:00 pm or 2:00 am.
+The “Mac Attack,” a sampling of all three of Cafeteria’s gourmet mac and cheeses, is one of the most popular menu items.

 119 Seventh Avenue